 The first step in migrating data from your PostgreSQL to SQL Server is to gain access to it and begin extracting it.

 There are a variety of ways to accomplish this, including the Logical Replication Log.
 In this instance, you must monitor the log for database changes and reflect them on the target system.
 When extracting data from a database, you must be able to filter tables and columns, discover a means to detect updates and replicate the right database structure, all while keeping in mind that the data will be stored in a columnar database for analytics.
-To get a deep understanding of how to carry out Logical Replication, check out the process here.

 - Step 1: Connect to Database